babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 line to work with the server.
 Those users have the following command-line tool choices on Linux:

-- sqlcmd: Using the MS SQL interface
+- sqlcmd: Using the Microsoft SQL Server interface
 - tsql: Using the FreeTDS command line tool

 Note that there is also a `psql` version for Babelfish, but that is not reliable.